 Assessing Your Current Security Posture

-Prerequisites: access to site admin, hosting control panel, FTP/SFTP or SSH, and a current backup.
-Tools/materials: browser dev tools, `wp-cli` or CMS update dashboard, password manager, hosting control panel, simple spreadsheet for tracking.
+Before you start, make sure you have access to the site admin, hosting control panel, FTP/SFTP or SSH, and a recent backup.
+Tools/materials: browser dev tools, wp-cli or CMS update dashboard, password manager, hosting control panel, simple spreadsheet for tracking.
 Estimated time: 45–90 minutes for a basic audit; 2–4 hours for deeper role and exposed-file checks.
-Expected outcome: clear list of immediate fixes and a prioritized backlog of medium/long-term remediation.

 | Audit Item | Expected State | How to Check | Immediate Fix |